Copenhagen Port of Call

 The tourist information centre is near the Langelinie Piere terminal.

 Shuttles from the two piers to the city centre are available from the cruise line, and taxis are also readily available.
 A water taxi from Langelinie pier goes to harbour destinations.
 Well run buses service both cruise terminals and depart approximately every twenty minutes from Langelinie.
 For those keen to cycle, bikes can easily be hired from outlets near the piers.

 Strolling the historic Nyhavn streets is a popular activity, as is viewing the city's history and art at the National Museum, National Gallery and Royal Museum of Fine Art.
 Both Rosenburg Castle and Christiansborg Palace are exciting examples of historical architecture and royal history.
 For a break from traditional sightseeing, tourists find the city centre's Tivoli Gardens both a great theme park and a good place to relax, with a pretty garden setting.

 Tivoli Gardens - Beautiful setting for both casual and fine dining.

 Café Sorgenfri - Great for a few drinks and smorrebrods.

-Strolling the main streets and window shopping is the best means of shopping.
-The most popular shopping district includes the five pedestrian streets of Stroget although souvenirs can be found throughout the city.
-For well known retailers and high end fashion the department stores of Magasin and Illum make for luxurious browsing.
-The waterfront shopping mall also has a variety of shops.
+Strolling the main streets and window shopping in Copenhagen is a joy.
+The most popular shopping district includes the five pedestrian streets of Stroget, although souvenirs can be found throughout the city.
+For well-known retailers and high-end fashion the department stores of Magasin and Illum make for luxurious browsing.
+The waterfront shopping mall also has a good variety of shops.

 Lego or Royal Copenhagen porcelain